shubham1809/pla-image-processing-brightness_adjust/readme.md

 # Adaptive Brightness of Video using Opencv
 ---
 ## Introduction
-This Script adjuct the brighness of video files so object inside image can be visible
+This Script adjust the brighness of video files so object inside image can be visible

 This Script uses the following module: